-The city of Arequipa is at 2,335 meters above sea level (7,660 feet of altitude).
+The city of Arequipa is 2,335 meters above sea level (7,660 feet altitude).

-The Main Square – The main square of the city is located in the heart of the historic center.
+- The main square – The main square of the city is located in the heart of the historic center.
 It was built during the founding of the city in 1540.
 Its famous portals made of ashlar stand out.
 Its pool is known as the ‘Tuturutu’, a strange character who plays a trumpet and would represent a 16th century soldier.

 How to get to the city of Arequipa?

 The city of Arequipa has a great gastronomic offer, recognized as one of the best in Peru.
-Among its most famous dishes are the shrimp chupe, the stuffed rocoto, the Arequipa marinade, the soltero (also known as ‘solterito’), the ocopa and more.
-Its restaurants, especially those located in the center of the city, also offer classic Peruvian dishes such as ceviche, lomo saltado, filled cause and many more.
-Among the most famous restaurants are the exclusive ‘La nueva Palomino’, ‘Chicha by Gastón Acurio’, ‘La Trattoria’ del Monasterio, 'Zigzag', 'Sol de mayo', 'Salamanto restaurant', 'Benita’ and the 'Arequipa Tradition’.
+Among its most famous dishes are the chupe de camarones, the rocoto relleno, the adobo arequipeño, the soltero (also known as ‘solterito’), the ocopa and more.
+Its restaurants, especially those located in the center of the city, also offer classic Peruvian dishes such as cebiche, lomo saltado, stuffed causa and many more.
+Among the most famous restaurants are the exclusive ‘La nueva Palomino’, ‘Chicha por Gastón Acurio’, ‘La Trattoria’ del Monasterio, the ‘Zigzag’, the ‘Sol de mayo’, the ‘Salamanto restaurant’, the ‘Benita’ and the ‘Arequipeño Tradition’.

-The city of Arequipa offers a busy night life full of joy and music.
-The meeting point is the Main Square, from where young people leave to enjoy the bars and nightclubs located around.
+The city Arequipa offers a hectic nightlife full of joy and music.
+The meeting point is the Plaza de Armas, from where young people leave to enjoy the bars and clubs located around.
 Among the most famous nightclubs are the ‘Forum’, the Deja vu, the Jam’ Bos, the Kibosh and the Patria 209.
-Among the most famous bars are the Pisco Museum, the Qochamama, the Chelawasi Public House and the Peru Bar.
+Among the most famous bars it is worth mentioning the Museo del Pisco, the Qochamama, the Chelawasi Public House and the Peru Bar.

 The city of Arequipa has a temperate and dry climate.
-Due to its strategic location on the western side of the Andes Mountains, just 120 kilometers from the coast, its days are sunny and pleasant while its nights do not have the cold of the mountains.
-Summers (from November to April) have temperatures of 11ºC. at 23 ° C. During winters (from May to October), temperatures vary from 8ºC. up to 20ºC.
+Due to its strategic location on the western side of the Andes Mountains, just 120 kilometers from the coast, its days are sunny and pleasant while its nights are free from the cold of the mountains.
+Summers (from November to April) have temperatures of 11ºC. at 23ºC.
+During the winters (from May to October), temperatures vary from 8ºC. up to 20ºC.

-With the arrival of the Spanish to Arequipa in the 16th century, the city became part of the nascent viceroyalty of Peru.
-In 1540, the lieutenant governor of the city, Don Garcí Manuel de Carvajal (by mandate of the conqueror Francisco Pizarro) founded the “Beautiful Villa of Our Lady of the Assumption of Arequipa”.
-In the following years the first large houses were built as well as churches and even the Cathedral of the city.
+With the arrival of the Spanish in Arequipa in the 16th century, the city became part of the nascent viceroyalty of Peru.
+In 1540, the lieutenant governor of the city, Don Garcí Manuel de Carvajal (by order of the conquistador Francisco Pizarro) founded the “Villa Hermosa de Nuestra Señora de la Asunción de Arequipa”.
+In the following years, the first large houses were built, as well as churches and even the city’s Cathedral.
 Because Arequipa had a mostly Spanish population, the libertarian winds did not blow strongly.
 What did fall hard were the earthquakes that destroyed part of the city throughout its history.
-For example, the earthquake of 1600, under the viceroyalty of Luis de Velasco y Castilla, which caused much damage to the city.
+For example, the earthquake of 1600, under the viceroyalty of Luis de Velasco y Castilla, which caused a lot of damage to the city.

-The inhabitants of Arequipa have a special pride with their city.
+The inhabitants of Arequipa have a special pride in their city.
 That identity is manifested in their songs, gastronomy and festivities.
 Even, at a certain time, Arequipa passports were created (symbolically) as well as Arequipa coins called ‘El characato de oro’.